Do Question Answering Modeling Improvements Hold Across Benchmarks?: Introduction

 \section{Introduction}

 The NLP community has created a diverse landscape of extractive question answering (QA) benchmarks---their context passages may come from different sources, their questions may focus on different phenomena or be written by different populations, or other aspects of the data collection process may differ.
 Driven to improve benchmark performance, researchers have proposed a variety of QA \modelingapproaches{}.
-However, not all benchmarks receive equal attention from the community \citep{koch2021reduced}; many QA modeling approaches are developed on a small handful of benchmarks, especially those with popular leaderboards (e.g., SQuAD; \citealp{rajpurkar2018know}).
+However, not all benchmarks receive equal attention from the community \citep{koch2021reduced}; many QA modeling approaches are developed on a small handful of benchmarks, especially those with popular leaderboards (e.g., SQuAD; \citealp{Rajpurkar2016SQuAD10}).
 As a result, it is conceivable that some modeling improvements may not hold because they are (perhaps inadvertently) benchmark-specific, while others (e.g., pre-training on more data) hold more broadly.

+In this work, we evaluate whether improvements from modeling \emph{approaches} hold (e.g., choices in model architecture or training procedure)---if a particular \modelingapproach{} improves performance when trained and evaluated on one benchmark, does it also improve performance on others?
+Although much existing work studies whether \emph{systems} generalize (i.e., a model with a particular set of parameters; \citealp{jia2017adversarial,talmor2019multiqa,miller2020effect}), research value often comes not from the systems themselves (e.g., model weights), but from the underlying ideas, techniques, and approaches.
+We study the comparatively under-investigated question of whether such modeling \emph{approaches} generalize.

 To study whether modeling improvements hold across benchmarks, we introduce the notion of \emph{concurrence}.
 We say that two benchmarks have high concurrence on a set of modeling approaches if they rank the \modelingapproaches{} similarly.
 To assess whether modeling improvements hold across the space of QA benchmarks, we measure the concurrence between \numBenchmarks{} diverse QA benchmarks on a testbed of \numModels{} representative \modelingapproaches{} introduced between 2016 and 2020.
-Note our focus on evaluating whether improvements from modeling \emph{approaches} hold (e.g., choices in model architecture or training procedure)---if a particular \modelingapproach{} improves performance when trained and evaluated on one benchmark, does it also improve performance on others?
-Although much existing work studies whether \emph{systems} (i.e., a model with a particular set of parameters) generalize \citep{jia2017adversarial,talmor2019multiqa,miller2020effect}, research value often comes not from the systems themselves, but from the underlying techniques and approaches.
-We study the comparatively under-investigated question of whether modeling \emph{approaches} generalize.
-In contrast, systems themselves often do generalize---a model solely trained on SQuAD does not perform well when tested on different benchmarks \citep{jia2017adversarial,talmor2019multiqa}.

 Overall, we find that benchmarks that differ substantially still often have high concurrence.
 Human-constructed benchmarks (e.g., SQuAD and MRQA NaturalQuestions) have high concurrence with each other, despite differences in crowdsourcing setups, passage and question distributions, and even linguistic phenomena of focus (\S\ref{sec:squad_vs_human_constructed}).